 It’s Time to Start Using Formal Methods for Engineering Embedded Systems

-To meet ever-increasing reliability demands, new methodologies for specifying, designing, and coding software in embedded systems – methods like model-based design – have evolved.
-Yet software verification, for the most part, has remained rooted in the same methods from 40 years ago.
+To meet ever-increasing reliability demands, new methodologies for specifying, designing and coding the software in embedded systems – methods like model-based design – have evolved.
+Yet software verification, for the most part, has remained rooted in the same methods that were used to test the Therac-25.
 We’re still defining test cases and monitoring test coverage.
-In other words, our procedures for the verification of software have not kept pace with our advances in designing and implementing it.
+In other words, our procedures for verification of software have not kept pace with our advances in designing and implementing it.

 As the complexity of embedded systems and their reliance on software for mission-critical and safety-critical functions continue to grow, the organizations that develop these systems will eventually be forced to adopt more robust methodologies for their verification.